wcm-io-devops/conga/src/site/markdown/extensibility.md

 | Plugin name | Description
 |-------------|-------------
 | `yaml`      | Dumps all "model data" (expanded configuration, list of generated files and tenants) from CONGA to "model.yaml" files for each node.
-This file can be piced up by infrastructure automation tools e.g. Ansible to execute the further deployment steps.
+This file can be picked up by infrastructure automation tools e.g. Ansible to execute the further deployment steps.

 URL File Plugins plugins: